Social Work Licensure Requirements in Maine

 The application packet includes a consultation agreement.
-This must be signed by both the prospective social worker and the consultant who will be meeting with her.
-The conditionally licensed social worker must have 96 consultation hours during her first 3,200 hours of employment as a social worker.
+This must be signed by both the prospective social worker and the consultant who will be meeting with them.
+The conditionally licensed social worker must have 96 consultation hours during their first 3,200 hours of employment as a social worker.
 The experience and consultation hours should be earned in a period of two to four years.

 Maine LMSW Requirements

 A prospective LMSW should enroll in a CSWE-accredited graduate program in social work or social welfare.
 After graduation, one can apply to the Maine Board to take the master level examination through the ASWB.

 You may also want to read the article "Master’s Degree in Social Work: Developing Skills and Competencies" if you have any questions about Master's of Social Work programs.

 The application package must include three references.
 After one receives their LMSW, the candidate is free to independently practice non clinical social work.
 This can include providing consultation for individuals with LSW or LSW conditional licenses.

 If the candidate wants to practice clinical social work – performing psychosocial evaluations and diagnosing and treating mental disorders – they must apply for a LMSW-CC license.
 The candidate will need a consultant who is an LCSW (or, if in another state, a social worker with similar credentialing).

 If a prospective social worker is interested in independent clinical practice, the candidate should enroll in a master’s or doctoral program that has a clinical focus.
 (If the social work program does not emphasize clinical work, the candidate will still be eligible for licensure, but the process will be longer.)